Get started with Cathie, today.

 [Therapist George Kelly] “spoke only about helping clients resolve their pressing life concerns.
 Kelly believed that when clients attempted to solve their problems themselves, they’d keep rattling around in the same unproductive slots—they needed help reformulating their questions so that they could find better answers.”
 This is from the article by Jay Efran with Michael Lukens and Mitchell Greene, "Defining Psychotherapy" in the March/April 2007 issue of Psychotherapy Networker on p.
 55.

 According to Alice Miller, “when the patient has truly emotionally worked through the history of his childhood and thus regained his sense of being alive—then the goal of the analysis has been reached.”
-This idea can be found on pp. 111-112 in her 1981 book, The Drama of the Gifted Child: The search for the True Self [Prisoners of Childhood].
+This idea can be found on pp. 111-112 in her 1981 book, The Drama of the Gifted Child: The Search for the True Self [also titled Prisoners of Childhood].

 A therapy session is “a protected laboratory where hypotheses can be formulated, test-tube sized experiments can be performed, field trials planned, and outcomes evaluate,” according to Jay Efran with Michael Lukens and Mitchell Greene in their article "Defining Psychotherapy" in the March/April 2007 issue of Psychotherapy Networker on p.
 55.